ThilinaRajapakse/natural-questions/README.md

 If you have a technical question regarding the dataset, code or publication, please create an issue in this repository.
 This is the fastest way to reach us.

-If you would like to share feedback or report concerns, please email us at <natural-questions@google.com>.
+If you would like to share your feedback or report concerns, please email us at <natural-questions@google.com>.